dwhenson/dwhenson/README.md

 # Hey, I’m Dave. 👋
 ***I love building fast, easy-to-use and accessible websites.***

 A frontend developer with a strong focus on accessible HTML, modern CSS, and vanilla JavaScript.
-As a mid-career changer, I seek an opportunity to apply the skills I've learnt independently in a real-world, professional setting.
-I am looking for a position where I can learn from others, further establish my solid technical foundations, and develop the habits that will help me grow as a competent developer.

 ## 🪴 I’m currently learning:

-- React (I don't really love it, yet...)
+- React (I don't really love it, yet... actually I'm starting too...)
 - Advacned SCSS (hmmm, I'm not sure I'd actually use much of this!)
-- Testing (hoping it will save me a lot of pain in the future)
+- More JS (I don't think this will ever come off the list)

 ## Github Stats 💫
 <table width="100%" border="0">